mlochbaum/BQN/editors/README.md

       au!
 BufRead,BufNewFile *.bqn setf bqn
       au!
 BufRead,BufNewFile * if getline(1) =~ '^#!.*bqn$' | setf bqn | endif

 Include `syntax on` in your .vimrc for syntax highlighting and `filetype plugin on` for keyboard input.
+View docs from vim with `:help bqn`.

 To use vim-plug to install BQN support for vim, add this to your plugin section of your `.vimrc`:

       Plug 'mlochbaum/BQN', {'rtp': 'editors/vim'}

 Then run `:PlugInstall`.

 ### Emacs